 – Suffering from prolactinoma

-Sometimes there are common symptoms such as constant and unexplained headaches, or vision problems etc. in both men and women, which can also be taken as signs when a doctor might have a person tested for Prolactin levels.
+Sometimes there are common symptoms such as constant and unexplained headaches, or vision problems etc. in both men and women, which can also be taken as signs when a doctor might have a person tested for Prolactin normal levels.
 The test is a blood test done, since the level of the hormone keeps changing throughout the day, with it being the highest in the morning, doctors suggest, to go for a test approximately 3-4 hours after a person has woken up.

-How to interpret the test results?
+How to interpret the Prolactin Test Results?

-Normally, the range of Prolactin in the blood should be around 2-18 ng/mL in males, 2-29 ng/mL in females who are not pregnant or have given birth and around 10-209 ng/mL for pregnant females.
+Normal range of Prolactin in the blood should be around 2-18 ng/mL in males, 2-29 ng/mL in females who are not pregnant or have given birth and around 10-209 ng/mL for pregnant females.

-Low to normal levels need not be tested and are not usually a cause of worry for both men and women.
+Low to normal prolactin levels need not be tested and are not usually a cause of worry for both men and women.
 Low levels would mean that the pituitary gland is not functioning at its best, a condition known as hypopituitarism.
 Even if the level is somewhat outside or below the range, is not a cause of concern, as that could be due to certain medications, stress or having eaten something before the blood test is carried out.
 The Prolactin levels can also be high, which usually is the cause after pregnancy or during breast feeding mothers, to very high, of what is also known as hyperprolactinemia.
 High levels of Prolactin can also be due to pituitary tumor, for which a person might have to undergo MRI, surgery or can also be treated on certain medications.
 Medications such as some psychiatric drugs, drugs used to treat acid reflux or nausea for cancer or common stressors like low blood sugar, rigorous exercising, or physical activities, can also be the reason for high Prolactin levels.

-Prolactin levels and their effects on fertility
+Prolactin Test: Prolactin levels and their effects on fertility

 If the prolactinoma tumors put pressure on the pituitary gland, this might lead to stoppage of estrogens or progesterone hormone production, leading to infertility, which is rare and farfetched.
 Low prolactin levels can tamper with periods, stop periods completely, reduce sex drive or cause vaginal dryness.
 If men on the other hand, have high levels of Prolactin, this might lead to erectile dysfunction and also low sex drive, sometimes loss of body hair is also a symptom.